foldmaker/foldmaker/README.md

 # ![](logo.png)

-Foldmaker is a lightweight tool (120 lines uncommented), and **a way of thinking** for building parsers.
-It was designed to be as user-friendly and minimal as possible.
+Foldmaker is a lightweight tool (120 lines uncommented), and **a way of thinking** for building general-purpose parsers.
+It was designed to be minimal and user-friendly.
+It has its own characteristic way of parsing.
 Design of Foldmaker is centered around a single idea that makes parsing easier:

 > **PARSING IS RE-TOKENIZATION**